diversifix/diversifix/doc/backend.md

 ### Compatibility with LanguageTool

 We have previously used [LanguageTool](https://github.com/languagetool-org/languagetool), a powerful open source grammar checker, for our backend.
 Our frontend is compatible with the [LanguageTool API](https://languagetoolplus.com/http-api/#/default) and could be used to display suggestions from LanguageTool.
 The server API therefore mimicks the LanguageTool API, but only to the very small extent which our frontend actually uses.
-In the future, the API could be extended to fully cover the LanguageTool API, and then the various [LanguageTool frontends](https://dev.languagetool.org/software-that-supports-languagetool-as-a-plug-in-or-add-on) could be used with INCLUSIFY.
+In the future, the API could be extended to fully cover the LanguageTool API, and then the various [LanguageTool frontends](https://dev.languagetool.org/software-that-supports-languagetool-as-a-plug-in-or-add-on) could be used with DIVERSIFIX.

 This could be especially interesting for 2 scenarios:

-- Integration of INCLUSIFY into LibreOffice.
+- Integration of DIVERSIFIX into LibreOffice.
 There is an open source LanguageTool add-in for LibreOffice.
 This could be forked, and controls for gender style etc could be added.
 For LibreOffice, a much better UI integration is possible than it is possible for Microsoft Word.
 Especially with the long-term plan of the government to use CollaboraOffice, essentially a web version of LibreOffice, as part of the [Phoenix suite](https://www.phoenix-werkstatt.de/), this scenario could become very relevant.
 We have not checked whether LibreOffice extensions also work with CollaboraOffice.

-- Integration of INCLUSIFY into web browsers.
+- Integration of DIVERSIFIX into web browsers.
 It is a lot of effort to build a browser extension (although [FairLanguage](https://github.com/fairlanguage) have attempted this).
 The LanguageTool browser extensions can be configured to work with a custom server in the settings of the extensions.
 This is probably too much to expect from users, but these settings can be configured via the Windows registry or a configuration file on MacOS, and these can be managed centrally (via Group Policy settings on Windows) within an organization (more specific documentation is available from [LanguageTool](support@languagetoolplus.com)).
 However, the LanguageTool browser extensions are not open source, and it is not possible to integrate own settings into them.
 We tried to circumvene this restriction by implementing the various gender styles as different languages in the LanguageTool API, but the in the browser extensions the list of languages is fixed rather than loaded from the list of languages from the API (see [this issue](https://forum.languagetool.org/t/firefox-add-on-new-language/6105)), and this is not expected to be changed soon.

 In our project, we have decided to focus on the Word add-in and the website, both of which we have built from scratch, and compatibility with LanguageTool has become an afterthought.
 For future integrations, it may be useful to restore this compatibility by completely mimicking the LanguageTool API.